 Voldemort stuffs a giant snake into a corpse to have it masquerade as an old woman, and the snake is able to make the corpse walk bipedaly.
 Now how is that supposed to work?
 What is this, Tom Riddle and his amazing trained walking snake?
 Since when does a snake understand how to operate limbs?
 Tom has already groused to us about the fact that snakes can't handle wands.
 Not even when you are possessing them.

 (ETA 2020: okay, okay, the corpse was an Inferus.
 The snake was directing it.
 It does not strain in-story plausibility for that particular snake to have been able to control one of Tom’s Inferi.
-What strains plausibility is stuffing a 14-foot snake large enough to swallow an adult human, inside the corpse of an old woman.)
+What strains plausibility is stuffing a 14-foot snake large enough to swallow an adult human being, inside the corpse of an old woman.)

 And how long was that poor snake stuck in a corpse, in a village, waiting for Harry Potter to show up?
 It’s winter.
 With snow on the ground.
 What’s keeping the snake awake?
 Someone report this to the RSPCA.

-And the snake can see, or at least sense H&H through the Cloak, too (Along with Moody, Albus and Peeves, real fine protection there).
+And the snake can see, or at least sense H & H through the Cloak, too (Along with Moody, Albus and Peeves, real fine protection there).
 No explanation for that of course.

 Unless Rowling just suddenly remembered that it is supposed to be a snake, and that snakes have amazing senses of smell.